AaTekle/Body-Language-Decoder/README.md

 ## Technical Overview of Mediapipe
 ![MediaPipe](https://editor.analyticsvidhya.com/uploads/53474logo_horizontal_color.png)
-Mediapipe, developed by Google, is a powerful library that provides a wide range of pre-trained models for various computer vision tasks, including facial landmark detection.
-It allowed me to easily extract facial landmarks from images and video streams, enabling accurate tracking of key points on the face, such as eyes, nose, mouth, and eyebrows.
+Mediapipe, developed by Google, is a powerful library that provides a wide range of pre-trained models for various computer vision tasks, ex. facial landmark detection.
+It allowed me to easily extract facial landmarks from images / video streams, enabling accurate tracking of key points on the face, such as eyes, nose, mouth, and eyebrows.
 This technology forms the backbone of our project, enabling us to analyze and interpret facial expressions.

 ## Creating the Dataset

 To train our emotion detection model, we first need a dataset.
 I utilized the `csv` module to collect and organize the coordinates of facial landmarks provided by Mediapipe.
-I captured and labeled facial landmarks of my own various emotional states, creating a comprehensive dataset that serves as the foundation for our machine learning endeavors.
-The coordinates being created while I displayed these emotions states, it was cool that I got to create the dataset in such an interactive way in real time, seeing my facial expressions being translated into thounsands of numerical values (coordinates).
+I captured and labeled facial landmarks of my own various emotional states, creating a comprehensive dataset that serves as the foundation for our machine learning project.
+The coordinates being created in real time while I displayed emotional states, it was cool that I got to create the dataset in such an interactive way in real time, seeing my facial expressions being translated into thounsands of numerical values (coordinates).

 ## Real-Time Facial Expression Analysis